chatsen/chatsen/README.md

 # iOS Installation Guide

-As mentionned in the Support and donations section, I unfortunately do not own an Apple Developer license nor the required hardware to develop the application.
+As mentioned in the Support and donations section, I unfortunately do not own an Apple Developer license nor the required hardware to develop the application.
 However, there is still a way for you to install the iOS application, even on non-jailbroken devices!

 - Install AltStore on your device https://altstore.io/